 Peroxide Value (PV) test results

-The 2022 KMR® samples were only 10 - 11 months post manufacturing when tested for rancidity, with unexpected and surprisingly high test results of 54.6 and 64.0.
+The 2022 KMR® samples were only 10 - 18 months post manufacturing when tested for rancidity, with unexpected and surprisingly high test results of 54.6 to 85.6 for most.
 These results are significantly above the max Peroxide Value (PV) of <10.
 Three 2021 samples had been previously tested with a mean test PV of 28 showing a trend of increasing PV results in less than 18 months of shelf life.
-Subsequent testing is needed to determine if the new formulation continues to demonstrate unacceptable shelf stability during the quoted 24-month product life span, especially so early after manufacture.
+Subsequent testing is needed to determine if the new formulation continues to demonstrate unacceptable shelf stability during the quoted 24-month product life span, especially so relatively early after manufacture.